Freddy-2021/Using-a-Convolutional-Neural-Network-for-Early-Detection-of-Retinal-Diseases-/README.md

-# Using a Convolutional Neural Network for Early Detection of Retinal
+# Using a Convolutional Neural Network for Early Detection of Retinal Diseases

 **Author:** Freddy Abrahamson<br>
 **Date created:** 8-14-2022<br>